The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: The Path Integral Formulation of the Black-Hole radiation in Massive Gravity

-Here $\psi(r,t)=\mu+\bar{A}(r,t)$, where we have defined the time coordinate as $t=\gamma+i\mu$ separating it in real and imaginary part.
-In addition $A(r,t)=Re(A(r,t))+i\bar{A}(r,t)$, having this function real and imaginary part as well.
-Note that the imaginary part of the time-coordinate defines the periodicity of the propagator.
-The periodicity will be affected for the observers defining the time arbitrarily, if the function $A(r,t)$ has an imaginary component, namely, if $\bar{A}(r,t)\neq0$.
-The result (\ref{apila}) can then be expressed more explicitly as
+Here $\psi (r, t) = \mu+\overline{A}(r, t)$, where we have defined the time coordinate as $t = \gamma+i\mu$, separating it in real and imaginary part.
+In addition $A(r, t) = Re(A(r, t)) + i\bar{A}(r, t)$, having this function real and imaginary part as well.
+We can notice that the imaginary part of the time-coordinate defines the periodicity of the propagator.
+The periodicity will be affected for the observers defining the time arbitrarily, if the function $A(r, t)$ has an imaginary component, namely, if $\bar{A}(r, t) = 0$.
+The result \eqref{eq41} can then be expressed more explicitly as

-Then the amount of particles perceived by an observer in massive gravity, will depend on how he/she defines the local time.
-Note that if an observer defines the time in agreement with $T_0(r,t)$, then the amount of particles perceived will be the same as in the GR case.
+Then the amount of particles perceived by an observer in Massive Gravity, will depend on how he/she defines the local time.
+If an observer defines the time in agreement with $T_0(r, t)$, then the amount of particles perceived will be the same as in the GR case.
 The temperature perceived by the observers defining an arbitrary direction of time $t$, will depend on the explicit solution for $\mu$ coming from the condition of periodicity of the poles of the propagator

 Then the problem is reduced in finding the solution for $\mu$ from this previous expression.
-Here $\bar{A}(r,t)$ can have any dependence.
-However, without loss of generality, we can take the function $\bar{A}(r,t)$ to be a polynomial expansion of $\mu$, $\bar{A}(r,t)=\sum_{n=0}^\infty b_n\mu^n$.
-Here again the linear term in the expansion can absorb the linear term $\mu$ and then we can express the result as
+Here $\bar{A}(r, t)$ can have any dependence.
+However, without loss of generality, we can take the function $\bar{A}(r, t)$ to be a polynomial expansion of $\mu$, $\bar{A}(r, t) = \sum_{n=0}^{\infty}b_n\mu^n$.
+Here again the linear term in the expansion can absorb the linear term µ and then we can express the result as

-Here $\mu_{eff}$ is the complex component of time defined by the observers defining the time in agreement with $T_0(r,t)$.
+Here $\mu_{eff}$ is the complex component of time defined by the observers defining the time in agreement with $T_0(r, t)$.
 On the other hand, $\mu$ is related to the observers defining the time arbitrarily.
 Then we can define the black-hole temperature as

-Then we can see that the observers defining the time arbitrarily will in general perceive a different temperature with respect to the standard one calculated in GR.
-Order by order there is a direct correspondence between this previous result and the one obtained in eq. (\ref{kappaeffective}), by taking into account the known relation between surface gravity and temperature.
+In this way, we can see that the observers defining the time arbitrarily will in general perceive a different temperature with respect to the standard one calculated in GR.
+Order by order, there is a direct correspondence between this previous result and the one obtained in eq. \eqref{eq40}.
+This can be seen after taking into account the well-known relation between surface gravity and temperature here expressed as